Leica M Typ 240 vs Sony RX100 III

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 III comes out slightly ahead of the M Typ 240 (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 III emerges as the winner of the match-up (15 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the M Typ 240 and the RX100 III in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.